 TYPE 2 Diabetes:

 This is the most common type of diabetes.
 Here, your body doesn’t make enough insulin or doesn’t use insulin well.
 It develops over many years and is commonly diagnosed in children, teens, and young adults.
-The type 2 diabetes symptoms are hard to get noticed so keeping track helps.
+Type 2 diabetes symptoms are hard to get noticed so keeping track helps.

 This type develops in pregnant women, who have never had diabetes.
 The case happens when the body doesn’t make enough insulin during pregnancy.
 It usually goes away after the baby is born.
 However, you are more likely to develop the risk of type 2 diabetes later in life.
 Hence, you need to get involved in regular check-ups to keep a track of your blood glucose level and avoid further complications.